-Reinforced and prestressed slab-type bridges may omit the shear check, provided good condition near the bearing areas.
+Slab-type bridges may omit the shear check, provided good condition near the bearing areas.
 Other concrete bridge types will include a shear check for all vehicles and rating levels assessed.

 C6A.5.8

 Add: Shear cracking has occurred among beams that were heavily debonded under the web.
 Scrutinize original plans for this defect; where it is found, consider strengthening.
 Additionally, for shear, an independent check of the governing section is recommended.